bombsimon/laundry/README.md

 ```

 ### Settings
-All the settings that you can tweak are located in ```config/back-end.yaml```.
+All the settings should be located in ```config/back-end.yaml```.
 Since the file will be copied upon building the container, edit this file before you start the container if you would like to make any changes.

 ## TODO
 * Setup DB/storage - might be easier to use filenames